Heist or Hit Records

 Heist or Hit is a multi genre independent record label and music publisher located in Manchester, founded in 2007.

 About

-Heist or Hit are an independent record label based in Manchester, made up of Founder: Mick Scholefield, Label Manager: Martin Colclough, Sync / Social Media Manager: Pat Fogarty and A&R Assistant, Sam Coomber.
-The label’s line up has included The Answering Machine, Simian Ghost and Her’s.
+Heist or Hit are an independent record label based in Manchester, made up of founder Mick Scholefield, label manager Martin Colclough, social media manager Pat Fogarty, and a team of six.
+The label’s line-up has included The Answering Machine, Simian Ghost, Westside Cowboy and Her’s.

 In 2010 the label was selected as DIY Label of the Week by Huw Stephens on his BBC Radio 1 show.

 In November 2011 the label was Bethan Elfyn's choice for her 'Label it Up' feature on Amazing Radio.